-- Shopify recently added a feature that allows you to mark certain customer accounts as being tax-free.
+- You can mark certain customer accounts as being tax-free.

-- It’s future-proof!
+- It’s upgrade-proof!
 Using discount codes for your wholesalers is never going to break your site.

 - If/when Shopify launches their own wholesale solution, nothing on your site will need to be “un-done” to take advantage of the new features.

-- You can’t set more than one restriction (as in #3, above) on a coupon code.
+- You can’t set more than one restriction (as in #2 in the Pros list) on a coupon code.

-- You can’t prevent people from sharing or accidentally “leaking” the coupon code, unless you restrict by customer group.
+- You can’t prevent people from sharing the coupon code, unless you restrict by customer group.

-This is not quite as crazy as it sounds.
+This is not as complicated as it sounds, and it’s a method we recommend to many of our clients.
 If your retail store, for example, is at www.mystore.com, your wholesale store could simply be at wholesale.mystore.com (or anything else you’d like to call the subdomain).
 Copy your existing shop over to a new one, password-protect it, and then customize it to be the exact shopping experience your wholesale customers want.